-It is essential to know the source of climate information (i.e. where and how it is being generated) to the participants of the workshop.
-The practical field visits are proposed at the end of the 5 days training workshop for the participants.
-These are
+It is essential to know the source of climate information (i.e. where and how it is being generated) to the participants of the training.
+The practical field visits are proposed at the end of the 3 days training for the participants.
+These are:

-- 1. Visit to Bangladesh Meteorological Department (BMD). - 2.
-Visit to Flood Forecasting and Warning Center (FFWC) of Bangladesh Water Development Board (BWDB).
+- 1. Visit to Nearer Upazial Agriculture Office and Union Parishad . - 2.
+Visit to local Bangladesh Meteorological Department (BMD) office or observatory station (if available/exists). - 3.
+Visit to local Bangladesh Water Development Board (BWDB) office (if available/exists).